juzr/Payment-tracker/readme.txt

 BUILD AND RUN

-You can build and run application in console by these steps:

- 1. Go to the directory 'src'

- 2. Compile by:
-      javac */*.java

- 3. Run by:
-      java paymenttracker/Paymenttracker

- 4. (Finally you can clear classfiles by:

-      rm */*.class
-    on linux or:

-      del */*.class
-    on win)

-If you want to load payments from file, move this file to the directory 'src'.
-Also move 'er_USD' to 'src' if you want to program display exchange rates.

 The project is created in NetBeans, so other way is import it by NetBeans (or other IDE).
 Also you can use build.xml and build-impl.xml NetBeans generated for ANT.